NJAU-CDSIC/DCPR_V1.0/README.md

      B.  6 timed GEO datasets for performance comparision are available in Datasets/Real datasets/GEO datasets.

-     C.  4 timed transcriptomic datasets for performance comparision are available in Datasets/Transcriptomic datasets.
+     C.  4 additional timed GEO datasets for for model test are available in Datasets/Transcriptomic datasets.

   3) Synthetic datasets: There are 12 simulated datasets used in this study.
 Each dataset includes 1000 genes.